Disclaimer: All Harry Potter related characters, places and themes belong to J.K. Rowling, Bloomsbury and Scholastic.

 "Excuse me?
 What did you say?"
 Pansy shrieked.
 "Speak up, Draco."

-"Are you through bitching, Pansy?
-I have a few things to get done, so whenever you feel like wrapping this up, it would be appreciated," Draco replied, sitting on the couch in the massive living room of their chateau, watching as his wife, correction, ex-wife, paced in front of him.
+"Are you through, Pansy?
+I have a few things to get done, so whenever you feel like wrapping this up, it would be appreciated," Draco replied.
+He was sitting on the couch in the massive living room of their chateau, watching as his wife - correction: ex-wife - paced in front of him.

-"Have you not been listening to me?" she yelled.
+"Have you not been listening to me?" she shrieked.
 "I told you, I'm leaving tonight!"

 "Zane, Zane, Zane… he's all you ever think of," Pansy said acidly.

 "I would hope that's true, especially seeing as how he's our son.
-Since you obviously don't ever think of him, I do," Draco retorted, his anger slowly growing.
+Since you obviously don't ever think of him, it falls on me," Draco retorted, his anger slowly growing.

 "I have better things to do than chase after a four-year-old," she replied.

 "Yes, like sleep with your boy-toy," Draco muttered.